agenda/agenda/README.md

 Also worth noting is that if the job queue is shutdown, any jobs stored in memory that haven't run will still be [locked](#locking-and-multiple-job-processors), meaning that you may have to wait for the lock to expire.
-By default it is `'5 seconds'`.

 ```js
 agenda.processEvery('1 minute');